cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 While combine does not provide functionality for user-defined constraint term pdfs, the effect of nuisance paramters is highly customizable through the form of the dependence of $n^\mathrm{exp}_{cb}$ on the parameter.

-### Overview of the complete binned likelihood model in Combine
+### Overview of the template-based likelihood model in Combine

 An overview of the binned likelihood model built by combine is given below.
 Note that $M_{cp}$ can be chosen by the user from a set of predefined models, or defined by the user themselves.